+While the notion of customer value has gained high appreciation in marketing science (e.g., Kumar & Reinartz, 2016; Woodruff, 1997), its importance is still underrated in the IT field.
 The relevance of customer value from IT has been indicated by Hitt and Brynjolfsson (1996).
 In an empirical study on 370 firms from 1988 to 1992 based on databases and surveys, the authors found that IT investments generated extensive customer value.
 Bowman and Ambrosini (2000) remarked that revenues from customers (exchange value) do not fully reflect the value that individual customers perceive (use value).
 In competitive markets, customer value consists of the price paid and the "consumer surplus" (Bowman & Ambrosini, 2000; Peteraf & Barney, 2003).
-In their research, Hitt and Brynjolfsson (1996) took into consideration "consumer surplus"-that is, the part of the customer value that is created but not captured by the firm-and found that it was growing significantly over time.
+According to Hitt and Brynjolfsson (1996), consumer surplus represents customer value that is created but not captured by the firm.
+They found that consumer surplus was growing significantly over time.

 Customer value from IT can be achieved by organizations with different strategic directions.
-Firms with strong market orientation utilize IT to provide greater value to their customers, whereas firms that focus on operations pursue IT goals for operational effectiveness (Avison, Jones, Powell, & Wilson, 2004; Tallon, 2007).
+Firms with strong market orientation utilize IT to provide greater value to their customers, whereas firms that focus on operations pursue IT goals for operational effectiveness (Avison et al., 2004; Tallon, 2007).
 Increase in productivity from IT efficiency also increases customer value (Baldwin & Curley, 2007).
-Thus, both market- and operations-focused organizations provide IT value to customers.
+Thus, both marketand operations-focused organizations provide IT value to customers.

-Treacy and Wiersema (1993, 1995) suggested a general, not IT-specific, typology for customer value that has gained recognition in marketing theory (Day, 1994) and in the IT strategy literature (e.g., Peppard & Ward, 2016; Ross, Weill, & Robertson, 2006; Tamm, Seddon, Shanks, & Reynolds, 2011).
-This typology has been fruitfully applied in a survey on IT value with 241 executives by Tallon (2007).
-These customer-value disciplines from Treacy and Wiersema (1993, 1995) broadly describe three different means to offering exceptional value to customers: product leadership, operational excellence, and customer intimacy.
+Treacy and Wiersema (1993, 1995) suggested a general, not IT-specific, typology for customer value that has gained recognition in marketing theory (Day, 1994) and in the IT-strategy literature (e.g., Peppard & Ward, 2016; Ross et al., 2006; Tamm et al., 2011).
+This typology has been recommended for IT research and has been fruitfully applied in a survey on IT value with 241 executives (Tallon 2007; Tallon, 2007a).
+Further, a content analysis of annual reports from market-leading IT vendors (Gellweiler, 2019) reflected the applicability of Treacy and Wiersema's (1993, 1995) ideas in the IT field; eighty-four percent of the sample contained references to one or more of the three customer-value disciplines.
+The customer-value disciplines have been impactful in academia; to date, the Harvard Business Review article by Treacy and Wiersema (1993) has been cited more than 1800 times according to Google Scholar.

+These customer-value disciplines broadly describe three different means to offer exceptional value to customers: product leadership, operational excellence, and customer intimacy.
 Product leaders deliver new products with outstanding features, functions, design, innovation, etc. Operational excellence focuses on providing cost advantages through process efficiency, economies of scale, etc. Organizations may also concentrate on customer relationships by solving complex client problems or by being highly responsive to customer requests (customer intimacy).
 Excellent organizations should be superior in one customer-value discipline and pretty good in the other two (Treacy & Wiersema, 1995).
-A content analysis of annual reports from market-leading IT vendors (Author, 2019) reflected the applicability of the customer-value disciplines from Treacy and Wiersema (1993, 1995); eighty-four percent of the sample contained references to one or more of the three customer-value disciplines.